Mundialecter/germanisch-lang.github.io/grammar.md

 | un-    | negative prefix (un-)                 | unglad (unhappy)         |
 | -wards | direction adverb (-wards)             | towards, backwards       |

+Tp get fientive/factitive verbs from adjectives, you can use an umlaut; if it's impossible, use the suffixe **-en**.

 <a href="#examples"><h2 id="examples">Translation Examples</h2></a>

 <table>